Graph-ICS/Graph-ICS/readme.md

 	<img src="doc/Readme_Installation/Installation10.PNG" />
 </center>

-- Click on Generate so on the pop-up window select “Visual Studio 15 2017 Win64” (see the image below, if you have Visual Studio 2015, 	     then select Visual studio 14 2015 Win64) as generator and click finish, it will take a couple of minutes to configure the project.
+- Click on "Generate" so on the pop-up window select “Visual Studio 15 2017 Win64” (see the image below, if you have Visual Studio 2015 select "Visual Studio 14 2015 Win64") as generator and click "finish".
+It will take a couple of minutes to configure the project.
 <center>
 	<img src="doc/Readme_Installation/Installation11.PNG" />
 </center>